 While my manuscript for Finding Faith (no longer in print) was being prepared for publication, I received an invitation to be on a writer’s workshop panel titled “From a Great Idea to a Book.”
 The panel members included a national best-selling author of 17 books translated into 19 languages who had won numerous awards.
 As the panel discussed how to turn a great idea into a book, she made a comment that revealed the state of publishing: “I am reluctant to give new writers advice because publishing has become the Wild West.”

 When you sign with a traditional publisher, you give them your rights to the manuscript.
-The publisher wants to recoup the money he paid so he uses the rights you gave him to fashion your manuscript into a product they believe people will buy.
+The publisher wants to recoup the money paid, so he uses the rights you gave him to fashion your manuscript into a product they believe people will buy.
 They put the manuscript through three phases of editing, each phase is known by multiple names.
 I am using the names that I am familiar with.
 First phase, a contextual edit that looks at the big picture, flow of the story, etc. Second, a copy edit to correct grammar and typos.
 Proof reading is the final phase and sometimes done during the formatting.
 Then a graphic artist will design a cover.
-The editors will choose a title and write a back cover summary designed to hook readers into buying the book.
+The editors choose a title and write a back cover summary designed to hook readers into buying the book.
 Then they will do what they can to get your book before the public, which may include sending Advance Reader Copies to book reviewers and buying advertisement.
-My publisher produced a 15 second TV commercial and ran it on a cable network that targeted my niche market.
+My publisher produced a 15 second TV commercial for cable networks that targeted my niche market.

 Traditional publishers invest more money than the advance they pay the author because they will bear the loss if the book does not sell.
 The only thing the author loses is his or her rights to the manuscript until and if those rights are returned.
 A lot of this depends on your contract.

 About the time I entered publishing, a third option was available called Print on Demand (POD).
 Print on Demand technology produced the ability to print only the copies needed and ship the books to whoever needed them.
-Whether it is one book, ten books or hundred.
-That eliminated the need to print thousands of books to keep the cost low and it eliminated the need to maintain large warehouses to store the books and pay salaries to people who worked in the warehouse.
-The reduced cost in producing books made it easier for more people to be published.
+Whether it is one book, ten books, or a hundred.
+That eliminated the need to print thousands of books to keep the cost low, and it eliminated the need to maintain large warehouses to store the books and pay salaries to people who worked in the warehouse.
+The reduced production cost made it easier for more people to be published.

-Initially, POD had several big problems.
+Initially, POD had several enormous problems.
 First, no distribution and bookstore placement.
 I was at a book festival and stopped to talk to a man who was an attorney by day/aspiring writer by night.
 He did not understand why publishers failed to put his book in bookstores.
-“How do publishers’ decide what bookstores to put your book in?” he asked.
-That question told me that he knew more about being an attorney than he did about publishing.
-Bookstores decide what they put on their shelves not publishers.
+“How do publishers decide what bookstores to put your book in?” he asked.
+That question told me he knew more about being an attorney than he did about publishing.
+Bookstores decide what they put on their shelves, not publishers.
 He had used POD.
 Chain bookstores will not purchase POD books to sell because they were not returnable.
 POD publishers do not have big warehouses to receive returned books.